 Concurrency is actually defined in two places: at the program level (affecting all targets in the program) and at the set level (affecting targets in that set and any subsets under that set).
 The examples below mostly refer to Program-Level concurrency.
 Set-Level concurrency is controlled by clicking on any Set.
 However, most of the time, it's OK to leave the Set level concurrency off ("Mode: None"), and just focus on the program-level concurrency.
 See Set-Level Concurrency for additional information.

 - Set-Level Concurrency

 - Mode: Advanced

 If Concurrency is set to None, then all targets and sets are simultaneously available.
 For example, in a program with the following structure:

 If concurrency is set to "None" (at the program level and at each set level), then all four targets would be simultaneously available for exercising during data collection:

 While editing the program, the Simulation panel (right side) lets you can see at a glance which targets will be eligible for exercising, as those are marked with a colored bar to the left of the target:

 In this case, with concurrency set to None, both sets and all four targets are eligible for teaching at the same time, so they all have a colored bar.

 Use Basic mode when you want sets or targets to be available sequentially rather than all at once.

-This gives you control over three aspects of concurrency: Targets, Sets, and Phase progression.
+This gives you control over four aspects of concurrency: Targets, Sets, Phase progression, and Maintenance target availability.
 Each of these is described in turn.